 Nevertheless, we can't thumb our noses at Mother Nature completely.
 Snowmaking isn't possible without cold temperatures and there are plenty of locals who remember a few mild, dry Decembers when the ski season was delayed until after Christmas.

-Those were tough years and while snowmaking technology has offered a measure of insurance so our winter-based economy can withstand fickle weather patterns, the resorts and the community have also taken broader steps to "save our snow."
-Environmental initiatives to reduce carbon output, to explore alternative energy sources and to conserve natural resources are also part of that effort.
+Those were tough years and while snowmaking technology has offered a measure of insurance so our winter-based economy can withstand fickle weather patterns, the resorts and the community have also taken broader steps to "save our snow.

 So, while you are looking up at that beautiful snowstorm that seems to be falling on just the right spots at your favorite resort, do your part too by car pooling, recycling and picking the "greener" alternative whenever possible.